How Does a Business Loan Affect Personal Credit?

 - Venture capital and angel investment are equity-based.
 No debt, no credit check.
 The cost is ownership dilution.

-- Invoice factoring advances cash against outstanding invoices.
+- Invoice factoring advances cash against outstanding invoices to help support your overall working capital.
 Approval depends on your customers’ creditworthiness, not yours.

 - Asset financing lets you borrow against business-owned equipment or property without a personal guarantee.